voidarclabs/py.shadow/README.md

 It has the ability to perform file explorer functions, google searches and has a terminal.
 It also has it's own file system, in tne form of the `filesys` folder, that it can navigate independantly.

+## Prerequisites:

+To install all dependancies, use the [requirements.txt](https://github.com/voidarclabs/py.shadow/blob/main/requirements.txt) file to install the pip packages required.

 ## Usage

 You will need to have the latest version of [python](https://www.python.org/downloads/) installed, and for full functionality, have nano installed on your system.

 #
 > **Warning:** WINDOWS IS NOT SUPPORTED AS THIS PROGRAM REQUIRES TOUCH.
 PLEASE USE THE DOCKER VERSION!